haniiww/PWL-KELOMPOK-8/README.md

 A website to help movie lovers easily find the movies they want to watch and make seat reservations at their preferred cinemas without any hassle.

+## The Main Feature
+Our main feature is making a movie reservation without any complicated step.
+It is because you only need 4 step to make a movie reservation:
+1. On the Homepage, select one movie that you want to make a reservation.
+2. Then on the Movie Detail page, you can choose what time you want to watch the movie then press confirm.
+3. Then on the Seat Reservation page, you can choose your seat placement on that movie studio then press confirm.
+4. Then in the Card Method page, you can choose either pay with Mandiri or Debit/Credit card then press confirm.
+After all of that, you screen will show you reservation detail and a QR code that you can take and scan at your local Cinema.

+## Entity
+This is some of the entity that we have in our main feature:
+1. Movie Title
+2. Movie Description
+3. Movie Url (photo)
+4. User E-mail
+5. Movie Time
+6. Seat Number
+7. Payment Method

 ## Installation Tutorial
 ### Part 1 (zip download)
 1. Download this repository by clicking the Code button in the top right.